Don’t Be Evil

 Steven Warwick, Scarecrow, 2021.
 Photo: Angele Balducci

-On the final night of a beloved Berlin bar, Adina Glickstein ponders the uses and abuses of that slippery thing known as “evil” – the subject of a new book by artist and musician Steven Warwick.
+On the final night of Berlin’s beloved TV Bar, Adina Glickstein ponders the uses and abuses of the slippery notion of “evil” with artist, author, and musician Steven Warwick.

 Last weekend marked the series finale of TV Bar, the artist-duo Calla Henkel and Max Pitegoff’s outpost on Potsdamer Straße.
 Regulars paid respects over Negronis sbagliato, the crowd creeping down the block in both directions, sidewalk blockage temporarily un-verboten: a state of exception conjured for the sad, special occasion of the bar’s final night.